wordswords/dotfiles/gitworkflow.md

-# My Simple Commandline Git Workflow
+# My Simpleton Commandline Git Workflow

 This is a simple description of how I work 99% of the time, as I am a simpleton.
 Origin/main is the new origin/master for future repositories, I just note both here for completeness because I use origin master for a lot of current repos.